givasile/effector/docs/docs/quickstart/global_and_regional_effects.md

 Global feature effect plots provide an immediate *interpretation* of the model's inner workings.

-???+ question "Criticism 1: Does it makes sense?"
+???+ question "Criticism 1: Does it make sense?"

      It seems reasonable.
 On a typical workday, people commute between 6:00–8:30 AM and return between 3:00–5:00 PM.
 But a city transportation expert might have a better perspective.